filbertfernandes/the-mice/README.md

 # the-mice
 A video game inspired by Chrome's Dino Runner.
-Avoid the running mouse, shoot the flying mouse, choose your character, and turn on the light when it's dark!
+Avoid the running mouse, shoot the mouse, choose your character, and turn on the light when it's dark!

 This is a modified code from KnifeCircus' tutorial on YT, you can check the tutorial here: https://www.youtube.com/watch?v=bG2BmmYr9NQ